keremkenaneren/ErenKerem82/ReadMe.md

 <h1>Hey 👋 I'm Kerem Kenan Eren</h1>
 <li>I'm someone interested in software development and design.
     I have experience in both front-end and back-end technologies, and I also work freelance on various projects.
-A dditionally, I use GIT effectively and design with Figma.
+Additionally, I use GIT effectively and design with Figma.
 </li>

 <h2>Techs</h2>